-- Use good quality unleaded or leaded petrol. - CAUTION!
-Engines equipped with catalytic converters must be run on unleaded fuel mixtures.
-Leaded gasoline will destroy the catalytic converter and it will no longer serve its purpose.
-The green fuel cap on saws fitted with catalytic converters means that only unleaded gasoline can be used. - The lowest recommended octane grade is 90 (RON).
+- · Use good quality unleaded or leaded petrol. - The lowest recommended octane grade is 90 (RON).
 If you run the engine on a lower octane grade than 90 so-called knocking can occur.
 This gives rise to a high engine temperature and increased bearing load, which can result in serious engine damage. - When working with continuous high revs (e.g. limbing) a higher octane is recommended.